swcarpentry/shell-novice/_extras/guide_1.md

     If you think there is a place where the lesson is lacking, feel free to file an issue or submit a pull request.

-*   Optional setup:
-    *   Run `tools/gen-nene.py` to regenerate random data files if needed (some are already in the `data` directory, so you don't have to do this).
-    *   Similarly, run `tools/gen-sequence.py` to regenerate random sequence data if needed.

 ## Teaching Notes

 *   Super cool online resource!